 The proposal narrative should be submitted as an attachment in JustGrants.
 The attached document should be double-spaced, using a standard 12-point Times New Roman font, and have no less than 1-inch margins.
-Pages should be numbered and submitted as an attachment a.
-Description of the Issue OR Statement of the problem if research is involved b.
-Project Design and Implementation
+Pages should be numbered and submitted as an attachment

-The following sections must be included as part of the proposal narrative:
+Category 1 - Eligible Allocation Amounts of Less than \$25,000

-Identify the state's strategy/funding priorities for the FY 2021 JAG funds, the subgrant award process and timeline, any progress or challenges, and a description of the programs to be funded over the 4-year grant period.
+The proposal narrative for Category 1 applications should include a description of the project(s), including subawards, if applicable, to be funded with JAG funds over the 2-year grant period.

+Category 2 - Eligible Allocation Amounts of \$25,000 or More

+The proposal narrative for Category 2 applications should include:
-Describe the state's process for engaging stakeholders from across the justice continuum and how that input informs priorities.
-This should include a description of how local communities are engaged in the planning process, how state and local planning efforts are coordinated, and the challenges faced in coordination.
-The applicant should identify the stakeholders representing each program area who are participating in the strategic planning process, the gaps in the state's needed resources for criminal justice purposes, plans to improve the administration of the criminal justice system, and how JAG funds will be coordinated with state and related justice funds.

-c.
-Capabilities and Competencies

-Describe any additional strategic planning/coordination efforts in which the state participates with other criminal justice agencies in the state.
-Please provide an overview of any evidence-informed programs that have been implemented successfully and how those programs might inform implementation of strategic plan priorities.

-d.
-Plan for Collecting the Data Required for this Solicitation's Performance Measures

-OJP will require each successful applicant to submit specific performance data that demonstrate the results of the work carried out under the award.
+- a.
+Description of the Issue Identify the unit of local government's strategy/funding priorities for the FY 2021 JAG funds, the subgrant award process (if applicable, including disparates) and timeline, any progress or challenges, and a description of the programs to be funded over the 2- to 4-year grant period. - b.
+Project Design and Implementation Describe the unit of local government's strategic planning process, if any, that guides its priorities and funding strategy.
+This should include a description of how the local community is engaged in the planning process and the data and analysis utilized to support the plan.
+It should identify the stakeholders currently participating in the strategic planning process, the gaps in the needed resources for criminal justice purposes, and how JAG funds will be coordinated with state and related justice funds. - c.
+Capabilities and Competencies Describe any additional strategic planning/coordination efforts in which the units of local government participate with other criminal justice/juvenile justice agencies in the state. - d.
+Plan for Collecting the Data Required for this Solicitation's Performance Measures OJP will require each successful applicant to submit specific performance data that demonstrate the results of the work carried out under the award.
 The performance data directly relate to the objectives previously identified under "Objectives."